The Relationship Between Nutrition and Depression

 Eat Your Fruits and Veggies

-Did you know that 80 to 90 percent of the body’s serotonin is manufactured in your gut?
+Did you know that 80% to 90% of the body’s serotonin is manufactured in your gut?
 Low levels of serotonin are common in those with depression, but taking care of your intestinal health can help.

 Mushrooms promote healthy gut bacteria and help lower blood sugar levels, which evens out your mood.
 Onions also reduce your risk of cancers of the digestive tract, further promoting gut health.